Why the ACE Kids Act?

 ACE Kids Act fulfills unmet needs

 - Greater consistent national data and quality standards is key to improving care for these children, and can’t be gathered under the current state-by-state Medicaid system.
-Due to the rare conditions these children face, consistent data across the country is key to improving the care, which will drive savings for the entire Medicaid program.
+Today, collecting consistent data on children with medical complexity can be difficult due to the rare conditions these children face.
+The ACE Kids Act will create a framework to collect this vital data from across the country, which will drive savings for the entire Medicaid program.